Azathothep/neongine/README.md

 **Neongine** is a custom C# engine based on [Monogame](https://github.com/MonoGame/MonoGame) and the [neon](https://github.com/Azathothep/neon) ECS framework.
 It features:
-- An Editor mode & a Play mode
+- An Editor and a Play mode
-- Base components and systems for positioning, moving and rendering entities
+- Builtin components and systems for positioning, moving and rendering entities
 - Easy update and draw systems implementation
 - An efficient collision system, working with any kind of convex shapes and featuring a quadtree space partitioner
 - Support for developing editor-only systems
+- An asset database to easily load external files
 - Scene loading and unloading
-- An asset database to easily load external files
-- A serialization system with references kept between entities, components, systems and assets
+- Full scene serialization keeping references between entities, components, systems and assets
-- ... and much more!

 Find here an [example pong game](https://github.com/Azathothep/neongine-pong) made using the engine!